mother-of-all-self-hosting/ansible-role-telegraf/README.md

 ## Installing

-To configure and install telegraf on your own server(s), you should use a playbook like [Mother of all self-hosting](https://github.com/mother-of-all-self-hosting/mash-playbook) or write your own.
+To configure and install Telegraf on your own server(s), you should use a playbook like [Mother of all self-hosting](https://github.com/mother-of-all-self-hosting/mash-playbook) or write your own.

 ## Configuring this role for your playbook

-This role depends on a influxdb configuring telegraf.
+This role depends on a influxdb configuring Telegraf.
 You need to obtain the influx token and config link in the influxdb.
 In your browser, visit the influxdb and go to Load Data -> Telegraf.
-There you need to add a telegraf configuraion.
+There you need to add a Telegraf configuraion.
 You can now obtain these values from the setup instructions and oaste them here.

 ```yaml
 telegraf_enabled: true